tylher/first-capstone/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
-- Design and inspiration by [Gregoire Vella on Behance.](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=).
+- Design and inspiration by [Cindy Shin on Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).
 - Hat tip to anyone whose code was used

 ## 📝 License